zapier/django-knowledge/README.rst

 1. **Documentation first!**

    This is vitally important as we pusposefully want to create something that is a **best in class** application.
-We want django-desk be the *south* of help desk software for Django.
+We want django-knowledge be the *south* of help knowledge software for Django.

 2. **Tests next!**